roytang/blog/content/post/2002/04/jobless-is-there-even-any-hope.md

 Here's one, an engineering job, sounds promising.
 Oh, it's in Bulacan, a good three hours away from home.
 No thanks.
 Hmm, there's an opening in this Japanese company.
 Wait, I already applied for that a couple of months ago.
 How about a teaching job at some technical college?
 No thanks, there are better schools out there for me to teach at.

 I chuckle at my own audacity.
 For someone who had been unemployed for a good six months now I was being extremely picky.
 How many job applications had I botched over the past six months?
 At least three that sounded promising.
-And for no apparent reason aside from the vague "I wouldn't like it there&#8221; or "It's not the right job for me.&#8221; Sometimes I wonder what it is I really want.
+And for no apparent reason aside from the vague "I wouldn't like it there" or "It's not the right job for me."
+Sometimes I wonder what it is I really want.

 Or maybe that's the problem.
 For someone who spent the last few years of his engineering studies whining about how he should have shifted to another course, I had no real idea about what it was I wanted to do.
 Well, no practical idea at least.
 I know I eventually want to work in interactive entertainment software (read: computer games), but that's not really a plausible option right now.
 Aside from that, nothing.
 I have no idea where to go or how to get there.